2001 Pacific hurricane season: Seasonal summary

 The season officially began on May 15 in Eastern Pacific and on June 1 in Central Pacific; both ended on November 30.
-There were sixteen tropical storms in the eastern Pacific basin during the 2001 season.
+There were fifteen tropical storms in the eastern Pacific basin during the 2001 season.
 Of those, seven became hurricanes, of which two became major hurricanes by reaching Category 3 intensity or higher on the Saffir–Simpson hurricane wind scale (SSHS).
 Four tropical depressions formed and dissipated before reaching the intensity of a named storm.
 In the eastern Pacific proper, the season saw average activity in terms of the number of named systems, but the season also featured seven hurricanes and two major hurricanes, both totals a bit below long term averages.
 Overall, activity during the season was near normal.
 The first storm of the season, Hurricane Adolph, formed in late May, slightly ahead of schedule, and at the time was the strongest May hurricane on record.
 This season featured only one named storm in the month of June, followed by three in July and only one during August, including none during the first three weeks of August, a time that usually sees several storms.
 Activity picked up during the second half of the season, starting in September, when five named storms were observed, before decreasing to three and no storms in October and November respectively.

 On average, two to three tropical storms or hurricanes hit Mexico every year on the Pacific side.
 However, only one tropical cyclone, Hurricane Juliette, made landfall along the coast of Mexico in 2001.
 In addition, Adolph, Dalila, Ivo, and Lorena came close enough to land to require tropical cyclone warnings and watches.